Passcode MDM payload settings for Apple devices

 Specifies how soon a device can be unlocked again after use, without prompting again for the passcode or password.
 An iPhone and iPad can be adjusted for a more frequent rate.
 The options are immediately, 1, 5, 10, 15 minutes, or 1, 4, or 8 hours.

 Maximum number of failed attempts

-The passcode time delay begins after the sixth attempt, so if you set this value to 6 or lower, no time delay is imposed and the device is erased when the attempt limit is exceeded.
+The passcode or password time delay begins after the sixth attempt, so if you set this value to 6 or lower, no time delay is imposed and the device is erased when the attempt limit is exceeded.

 Delay after failed login attempts

 The number of minutes before the login window reappears, after the maximum number of failed attempts is reached.